Singaporean’s Love For Cold Drinks

 - Drinking ice coffee maximizes my utility as compared to having a cup of hot coffee.

-Under the laws of demand and supply, utility represents the advantage, pleasure or fulfillment someone gain after consuming a certain service of good (in this case, ice beverages)
+Under the laws of demand and supply, utility represents the advantage, pleasure or fulfilment someone gain after consuming a certain service of good (in this case, ice beverages)

 Now, back to the question.
 Is it ok for coffee shops to charge us more for iced beverages?